FireAndIceFrog/LiftConcurrencySolution/readme.txt

+# Lift Concurrency Simulator

+This is my solution to the lift concurrency problem.
+All the code is provided by the lecturer and we had to debug it to figure out why it wasnt working.

+##Below are my original Notes

-This assignment is created by Mathew Lawrence, 17354272
+This assignment is created by FireandIceFrog, 17******

 Assignment 2.
 Lift simulator.